tomasholderness/PyRaster/README.md

 * Python 2.7
 * Numpy 1.9
 * OSgeo (GDAL) 1.11
+####Optional
+* Matplotlib

 ###Installation
 To install the RasterIO module do:
 ```bash
 [pyraster]$ python install setup.py
 ```
-The scripts should now be able to find and load the module.
+Python, and the PyRaster scripts should now be able to find and load the module.

 ##Using the Software
 ###1 Getting Started with the RasterIO API